Posted on: janvier 15, 2021

-Ben Dronkers has for decades been one of the most prominent hemp activists and entrepreneurs in the Netherlands.
+Ben Dronkers has for decades been one of the most prominent cannabis activists and successful cannabis entrepreneurs in the Netherlands.
 He not only founded the Amsterdam Hash Museum.
 He also became incredibly successful with Sensi Seeds.
 So when we got the chance to interview him we were very excited!
 Discover more about Ben Dronkers life below.DISCOVER HASH MUSEUM NOW >

 Some of the items on display in the Hash Marihuana & Hemp museum in Amsterdam.